MicrosoftDocs/azure-dev-docs/java/java-getting-started-with-logzio-on-azure.md

 You can leave most of the fields as-is but be sure to enter the following settings:

 * **Resource group**: Either select an existing group or create a new one.
-* **Logzio Logs Host**: Enter the URL of the Logz.io listener.
+* **Logzio Logs/Metrics Host**: Enter the URL of the Logz.io listener.
 If you’re not sure what this URL is, check your login URL.
 If it’s app.logz.io, use listener.logz.io (which is the default setting).
 If it’s app-eu.logz.io, use listener-eu.logz.io.
-* **Logzio Logs Token**: Enter the token of the Logz.io account you want to ship Azure logs to.
+* **Logzio Logs/Metrics Token**: Enter the token of the Logz.io account you want to ship Azure logs to.
 You can find this token on the account page in the Logz.io UI.

 Agree to the terms at the bottom of the page, and select **Purchase**.
 Azure will then deploy the template, which may take a minute or two.
 You'll eventually see the "Deployment succeeded" message at the top of the portal.

 You can visit the defined resource group to review the deployed resources.

-To learn how to configure logzio-azure-serverless to back up logs to Azure Blob Storage, see [Ship Azure activity logs](https://docs.logz.io/shipping/log-sources/azure-activity-logs.html).
+To learn how to configure logzio-azure-serverless to back up data to Azure Blob Storage, see [Ship Azure activity logs](https://docs.logz.io/shipping/log-sources/azure-activity-logs.html).

 ### Stream Azure logs and metrics to Logz.io

-Now that you’ve deployed the integration template, you’ll need to configure Azure to stream diagnostic logs to the Event Hub you just deployed.
+Now that you’ve deployed the integration template, you’ll need to configure Azure to stream diagnostic data to the Event Hub you just deployed.
 When data comes into the Event Hub, the function app will then forward that data to Logz.io.

 1. In the search bar, type “Diagnostic”, then select **Diagnostic settings**.